Website Strategy vs Business Strategy (and why they are so similar)

 People are sometimes annoyed that I can’t just give them a quote.
 Yes, I can ballpark it, but that isn’t going to be of much use to their budget if they decide halfway through that actually they’d like to ship internationally as well as locally, and also they’d like the website in two different languages.
 These kinds of strategic changes mean huge changes in the scope of the website AND the scope of the business.

-This is why I believe business strategy and website strategy are so closely linked.
+This is why I believe business strategy and website strategy are so closely linked, and why these questions need to be answered before you embark on a more advanced strategy, like one needed for an ecommerce website.

 I have compiled a few questions to help you to decide on how your business (and therefore website) will work.